-Until required for use in the business, we may invest our cash reserves in money market funds, bank deposits and high-quality marketable securities in accordance with our investment policy.
-The stated objectives of our investment policy is to preserve capital, provide liquidity consistent with forecasted cash flow requirements, maintain appropriate diversification and generate returns relative to these investment objectives and prevailing market conditions.
+Until required for use in the business, we may invest our cash reserves in money market funds, bank deposits, reverse repurchase agreements, and high-quality marketable securities in accordance with our investment policy.
+The stated objectives of our investment policy are to preserve capital, provide liquidity consistent with forecasted cash flow requirements, maintain appropriate diversification and generate returns relative to these investment objectives and prevailing market conditions.

 Financial instruments that potentially expose us to concentrations of credit risk are cash equivalents, marketable securities, accounts receivable and our derivative contracts.
-At September 30, 2017, four customers accounted for an aggregate of 57% of the accounts receivable balance, with these individual customers ranging from 10% to 18% of the accounts receivable balance.
-At December 31, 2016, three customers accounted for an aggregate of 47% of the accounts receivable balance, with these individual customers ranging from 14% to 19% of the accounts receivable balance.
-For the three and nine months ended September 30, 2017, three customers accounted for 39% and 37% of our net product sales, respectively, with these individual customers accounting for 11% to 15% of our net product sales.
-Two customers accounted for 16% and 10%, respectively, of our product sales for the three months ended September 30, 2016.
+As of March 31, 2018 and December 31, 2017, three and four customers accounted for 47.0% and 57.7%, respectively, of the accounts receivable balance, with these individual customers accounting for 13.7% to 18.6% of the accounts receivable balance as of March 31, 2018 and 10.2% to 18.9% of the accounts receivable balance as of December 31, 2017.
+For the three months ended March 31, 2018, four customers accounted for 49.0% of our product sales, with these individual customers accounted for 10.4% to 15.8% of our product sales.
+For the three months ended March 31, 2017, three customers accounted for 35.1% of our product sales, with these individual customers accounting for 10.2% to 14.5% of our product sales.